 • Engage effectively with the public

-• Enhance your communication with the art and skill of story-tellers
+• Enhance communication with the art and skill of story-tellers

 • Learn top tips from great communicators

-British Council is proud to be a partner in this programme which aims to support researchers to develop their communication skills and confidence and to engage with diverse audiences across the island Ireland.
-Academically Speaking is delivered as part of EU Commission Horizon 2022 projects led by Trinity College Dublin for European Researchers' Night and the programme will run from September 2022 until September 2023.
+British Council is proud to be a partner in this programme which aims to support researchers to develop their communication skills and confidence and to engage with diverse audiences across the island of Ireland.
+Academically Speaking is delivered as part of EU Commission Horizon 2022 projects led by Trinity College Dublin for European Researchers' Night.
 Other institutions involved include: Royal College of Surgeons Ireland and ADAPT.

 A Zoom screen with the participants and trainers of the Scientifically Speaking workshop smiling and waving.